vOptSolver/vOptSolver/README.md

 Examples of problems ready to be performed are provided in repositories of vOptSpecific and vOptGeneric respectively.

 ## Documentation
-- Guide for new users
+- Guide (in waiting a real manual) for new users
 - presentation given in conferences